English Church Architecture -

 Next the church interior must be examined.
 This seems curiously larger than the exterior.
 The aisle arcades extend along the eastern half of the nave only and have arches of two orders with a sunk quadrant on the outer order and two on the inner, and the piers are quatrefoil with narrow semicircular shafts between the foils.
 The chancel arch has two hollow-chamfered, and the tower arch, two flat-chamfered, orders, both springing form semi-octagonal responds.
 Of furnishings there is, in particular, a rare pillar piscina of c.
 1200 at the E. end of the N. aisle (illustrated below right), and of woodwork, there are a pair of fifteenth century stalls in the chancel, two of the poppyheads of which take the form of a lion and a baboon.
 The chancel roof is panelled and largely old – it retains its arched-braced collar beams.
 There is a broken rood stair in the nave northeast angle that once led to a loft.

-Reviewing this evidence together, a little further consideration of dating seems required.
-The church had two leaflets available inside when visited, of which the earlier ascribed the basic fabric of the nave to the time of the pillar piscina, and considered the aisles, chancel and tower to have been added c.
+Reviewing this evidence together, some further consideration of dating is required.
+The church had two leaflets available inside when visited in 2003, of which the earlier ascribed the basic fabric of the nave to the time of the pillar piscina, and considered the aisles, chancel and tower to have been added c.
 1340, and the porches, c.
 1400.
 However, the second, produced by the Churches Conservation Trust, while agreeing that the aisles and chancel are early fourteenth century work, considered the tower to be a little later and the porches and clerestory, of the late fifteenth century.
 Neither of these writers agreed with Pevsner, who said simply that the aisles, tower and porches are all Decorated but that the S. porch is “probably earlier than the north”.
 To propose one’s own chronology in such circumstances, therefore, is probably to add to the confusion, but Pevsner is surely wrong about the porches, and the Churches Conservation Trust seems nearer the mark than the other authors in suggesting the tower postdates the aisles, unless - which is not impossible, particularly in view of the sunk quadrant mouldings - the aisles are later too (say, c.
 1360).
 Some Decorated-style windows were certainly still being constructed in other eastern counties both at that date and later.